 - Streaming: Elgato Key Light Air 3.
 I use this for streaming and running Dungeons and Dragons to attempt to counteract the awful lighting in my upstairs office.

 - Streaming: Elgato Stream Deck.
-I use this for managing OBS when streaming and for controlling my Elgato Key Light Air.
-I think this could be useful for running Dungeons and Dragons as well, but I haven’t fully explored it.
+I use this for managing OBS when streaming, for controlling my Elgato Key Light Air, and for managing OBS VirtualCam whilst running TTRPGs.

 - Noise-Cancelling Headphones: Sony WH-1000XM3.
 These are incredible headphones, best I’ve ever owned both in terms of noise-cancelling and audio quality.
 These don’t pair or play nicely with Ubuntu, so I use them primarily with my work MacBook and my phone.